Statue of Yuriy Dolgorukiy, Moscow: Creation of the statue

 On 6 September 1947, the groundbreaking ceremony for the monument took place during the celebrations.
 However, the monument took some time to build.
 Disagreements took place between the three artists.
 The scale of Orlov's design and technique's were questioned.
 His usual small sculpture techniques might not have worked on a monumental work.

 Orlov also clashed with authorities.
 He opposed to the text on the monument dedication, reading, "To the founder of Moscow from the Soviet government".
 (The Soviet government is not mentioned on the monument.)
 Insufficient funding also affected the speed of work.
 Moscow's anniversary marked the simultaneous launches of several large-scale projects all of which required special funding.
 These included the building of the "Stalin skyscrapers".

 A possibly apocryphal story tells of Stalin's approval of the final version of the monument.
 He carefully considered the model and said, "Why do you, Comrade Orlov, have Dolgorukiy sit on the mare?
 A stallion can accentuate the masculinity of the founder of Moscow".
 Changes were introduced to the project immediately.

 The sculpture was produced by the "Mytishchi Plant in honour of the national artist E. F. Belashova".
-The production was supervised by the sculptor and bronze caster Gabriel Ivanovich Savinsky.
+The production was supervised by sculptor and bronze caster Gabriel Ivanovich Savinsky.
 It cost 5.5 million roubles paid by the city of Moscow.
 The grand opening of the monument took place on 6 June 1954.

 Artistic characteristics

 The images of the prince have not survived, therefore the authors of the sculpture have created a collective image of a Russian hero on a fighting horse, dressed in martial armor.
 The rider, having stopped the horse and raised in the stirrups, with an imperious gesture as if indicating the place for a new fortress.
-All elements of the martial attire are meticulously depicted.
-The round shield fixed to the left arm of the prince is decorated with an ancient heraldic sign of Moscow - St. George the Victorious.

-The pedestal of the monument is decorated on top with an ornamental carving on the motifs of reliefs of the famous monument of ancient Russian architecture - the Cathedral of St George in Yuriev Polsky.
+The pedestal of the monument is decorated on top with an ornamental carving on the motifs of reliefs of the monument of ancient Russian architecture - the Cathedral of St George in Yuriev Polsky.
 The carvings depict a centaur, a Syrin bird, a basilisk, the Phoenix bird, gryphons and the stylized images of a lion and a stag.
 It is noteworthy that along with folklore images of Slavonic mythology in the relief are widely used antique motifs, perceived by Old Russian masters through the Byzantine art.